fhswf/MLPro/doc/rtd/index.rst

 The documentation is currently under construction, but we are working flat out to complete it.
 The framework itself is ready for use and we are proud to offer you extensive functionalities, especially in the area of reinforcement learning and game theory.
-A number of learning examples are available in Appendix 1 and the API documentation in Appendix 2 is pretty complete.
+A number of self-study examples are available in Appendix 1 and the API documentation in Appendix 2 is pretty complete.
 Try it out and get in touch with any questions or problems.
 Have fun!